Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Experiments

 For each of the two families of test problem, we run the BO 100 times and present the mean of the Bayesian regret.
 Each repeat uses a different, independently sampled instance of the test problem and a different initial sample of six points generated from a scrambled Sobol' sequence \cite{sobol1967sobolseq}.
 The initial points are all evaluated on both objectives.

+We compare our algorithm against the hypervolume knowledge gradient (HVKG) \cite{daulton2023hvkg} and a modification of the lower bound approximation to the joint entropy search (JES-LB) for decoupled objectives \cite{tu2022jes}.
+HVKG is state-of-the-art for problems of decoupled objectives.
+While the authors of JES-LB did not consider the decoupled case, it has been historically considered in entropy-based acquisition functions \cite{hernandezlobato2016pesmo,hernandezlobato2016pesc,suzuki2020pfes} and JES-LB is state-of-the-art among these.

-We compare our algorithm against a benchmark algorithm which uses the multi-attribute knowledge gradient \cite{astudillo2017avgscalar}.
+We further compare to a benchmark algorithm which uses the multi-attribute knowledge gradient (maKG) \cite{astudillo2017makg}.
 This always evaluates both objectives but is otherwise identical to our algorithm.
-For both our acquisition function and the benchmark, we use a uniform \(11 \times 11\) grid for the discretization \(\mathcal{X}_\mathrm{disc}\).
-The expectation over scalarizations is calculated using a quasi-Monte-Carlo estimate using \(Q = 16\) points, where each iteration uses the next element from an \(Q\)-dimensional scrambled Sobol' sequence.
+For both our acquisition function and the maKG benchmark, we use a uniform \(11 \times 11\) grid for the discretization \(\mathcal{X}_\mathrm{disc}\).
+The expectation over scalarizations in \eqref{eq:cmokg-e-discrete} is calculated using a qMC estimate using a scrambled Sobol' sequence of \(Q = 16\) points of dimension \(D-1\), which is randomly regenerated at each BO iteration.

 For the surrogate model, we use a Mat\'ern-\(5/2\) kernel like the test problem, however, its hyper-parameters are fitted to the observed data using maximum a posteriori estimates.
 For the first family of test problems, suggestive priors are placed on the length scales to hint to the model that the first objective has a shorter length scale.
 As observed previously, the algorithm works best when the cheaper objectives are harder to learn.
-If an engineer knows that an objective is harder to learn then they probably know why.
-Therefore, using a prior distribution which incorporates this knowledge is natural.
+If an engineer knows that an objective has a shorter length scale or noisier observations, they can incorporate this using the prior distribution on the relevant hyper-parameters.
 Full details of the prior distributions used are included in \cref{sec:experiment-details}.
+The same hyper-priors are used for all acquisition functions compared.